Battle of Gqokli Hill: Background

-The Zulus were originally a close-knit ethnic group community that had migrated to the eastern plateau of present-day South Africa; they became a strong tribal nation largely due to the efforts of an ambitious chieftain named Shaka (c.
+The Zulus were originally a close-knit ethnic group community that had migrated to the eastern plateau of present-day South Africa; they became a strong tribal nation largely due to the efforts of an ambitious King named Shaka (c.
 1787–1828, reigned 1816–1828).
-A rebellious young man, Shaka was estranged from his father, who was a Zulu chief named Senzangakhona, and became a warrior with the Mthethwa people.
-The Mthethwa paramount chieftain Dingiswayo helped Shaka become recognized as head of the Zulus after Senzangakhona died in 1816.
-The two chieftains were close friends, and their warriors fought together against common enemies, such as the Ndwandwe headed by King Zwide.
+A rebellious young man, Shaka was estranged from his father, who was a Zulu King named Senzangakhona, and became a warrior with the Mthethwa people.
+The Mthethwa paramount Kingdom Dingiswayo helped Shaka become recognized as head of the Zulus after Senzangakhona died in 1816.
+The two Kingdoms were close friends, and their warriors fought together against common enemies, such as the Ndwandwe headed by King Zwide.
 After Dingiswayo was captured and executed by Zwide, the Mthethwa people placed themselves under Shaka and took the Zulu name.
 Shaka revolutionized traditional ways of fighting by introducing the iklwa, a short stabbing spear, as a weapon and by organizing warriors into disciplined units that fought in close formation behind large cowhide shields.